Degenerative Cervical Spine

 - Pain – You may feel pain that begins in the neck or upper back and then feels as if it is radiating or shooting down through your shoulders, arms and hands.
 If the pain you feel is more concentrated in your hips, buttocks, legs or feet, make sure to tell your physician, as this may be a sign of a degenerative lumbar (lower back) spine condition.
 Likewise, pain in the center part of the spine could indicate a degenerative thoracic spine disorder, which is less common, but not unheard of.

 - Numbness – Loss of feeling can occur because a disc that is herniated or bulging may be putting stress on a spinal nerve root, thus limiting the nerve’s ability to transmit the sensation of touch to the area of the body it serves.
 Since spinal nerves in the cervical spine control sensation in the upper neck, back, shoulders, arms and hands, numbness in the upper body could be a sign of a degenerative spine disease in the cervical region.

 - Tingling – You may get a “pins-and-needles” feeling due to certain spinal nerves being partially restricted.
 It could also feel as if a limb has “fallen asleep,” which is the result of nerve passageways being constricted or cut off.
 Tingling in the arms and hands is a very common symptom of a degenerative cervical spine condition.

-If your doctor has diagnosed you with a degenerative cervical spine disorder and you have found that a conservative treatment regimen is not effective, it may be time to consider contacting the experts at Laser Spine Institute (LSI).
+If your physician has diagnosed you with a degenerative cervical spine disorder and you have found that a conservative treatment regimen is not effective, it may be time to consider contacting the experts at Laser Spine Institute (LSI).
 Our state-of-the-art endoscopic procedures, performed on an outpatient basis, can gently remove tissue fragments in the spine that are pinching spinal nerves – putting you on track to getting your life back.
 Contact us today for a review of your MRI or CT scan.